marcos-toranzo/SmartFit/README.md

 You can consult the [business logic](docs/business_logic.md) for the project.

+You can read all about the [user journeys](docs/user_journeys.md), where possible flows and situations are described, as well as the user roles.

 Project for the Cloud Computing course of the Computer Engineering Master at University of Granada.

 # Initial configuration